Here’s a check-list for anyone who is starting out as a stained-glass painter:

 - Mounted on legs which allow the air to circulate and also permit the electric cable to pass underneath

 Used as surface on which to mix glass paint.
 Toughened glass, at least 8 inches by 14 inches.
 (Don’t waste time with smaller palettes.)
 For very granular paint, it’s useful if sandblasted on one side.
-Useful to have several for different media and pigment.
+But sandblasting is actually more helpful to your eyes (than to your grinding).
+It’s useful to have several palettes, each for different media and pigment.
 Also useful to have a rack for storing palettes when clean and not in use.

 Used for mixing and grinding glass paint.
 Blade between 6 and 8 inches long.
 Not too springy – you often need to crush and scrape.